gitfishdev/linux-refund/DATA.md

   - `user-refund-no-sell-paid-Jun9.json`: same as above but it was sent on June 9th
   - `user-refund-no-sell-paid-Jun10.json`: same as above but it was sent on June 10th
   - `user-refund-no-sell-paid-Jun13.json`: same as above but it was sent on June 13th
+  - `user-refund-no-sell-paid-Jun14.json`: same as above but it was sent on June 14th
   - `user-refund-misc-paid.json`: full refund for users who sent funds directly to the program managed accounts.

 Unpaid refunds: